Curriculum Overview

 The aim of this approach is to up-skill pupils as much as possible in Key Stage 3 to enable them to close the attainment gap and be as prepared as possible with the demands of Key Stage 4.

 In Years 12 and 13, we offer a wide range of qualifications that allow our students to progress from their studies at KS4.
-There is a comprehensive range of A levels on offer and a variety of BTEC qualifications as well as opportunity to resist essential qualifications in mathematics and English.
+There is a comprehensive range of A levels on offer and a variety of vocational qualifications as well as opportunity to resist essential qualifications in mathematics and English.

 We deliver our personal development and wellbeing curriculum to all years through timetabled sessions, tutor periods, assemblies and one off events.